nix-community/cache-nix-action/README.md

 ## Approach

 1. The [nix-quick-install-action](https://github.com/nixbuild/nix-quick-install-action) action makes `/nix/store` owned by an unpriviliged user.
-1. `cache-nix-action` restores `/nix`.
+1. `cache-nix-action` always saves and restores `/nix`, `~/.cache/nix`, `~root/.cache/nix` paths as suggested [here](https://github.com/divnix/nix-cache-action/blob/b14ec98ae694c754f57f8619ea21b6ab44ccf6e7/action.yml#L7).
-   * When there's a cache hit, restoring `/nix/store` from a cache is faster than downloading multiple paths from binary caches.
+   * When there's a cache hit, restoring these directories from a cache can be faster than downloading multiple paths from binary caches.
       * You can compare run times of jobs with and without store caching in [Actions](https://github.com/nix-community/cache-nix-action/actions/workflows/ci.yaml).
       * Open a run and click on the time under `Total duration`.